Buoys

 How to Request a Buoy

-Download and complete the appropriate application:
+Download and complete the application

-Follow the instructions in the application to mail the completed checklist, application, payment, and required insurance information to the appropriate Buoy Manager for your desired buoy field.
-We will send you an email confirming receipt of your application, so please make sure your email address is legible.
+Follow the instructions on the application and mail the completed checklist, application, payment, and required insurance information to the appropriate Buoy Manager for your desired buoy field postmarked no later than March 31.

 Buoy Rental Fee

-The cost for Homeowners is $675.00 for the full season, May 28 – Sept.
-30, 2022.
-To streamline buoy management, partial season rentals are no longer offered.
-The cost for Cabin Renters is $450.00 per week.
+The cost for Homeowners is $675.00 for the full season, May 22 – Sept.
+30, 2026.

 Buoy Assignments